Timeline of the 2019–2020 Hong Kong protests (July 2020): UK response to the National Security Law

 Prime Minister Boris Johnson declared in the House of Commons that the Hong Kong National Security Law was a "clear and serious breach" of the 1984 Sino-British Joint Declaration.

 Johnson also announced plans to extend UK residency rights to British National (Overseas) of Hong Kong passport holders and their dependents who would be permitted to apply for five-year visas to reside in the UK, including the right to work and study without restrictions.
 After five years they can, under normal British nationality law, apply for settled status and then subsequently for citizenship.

-South Korea solidarity march

-A group of students and social activists marched in front of Seoul's Walt Disney Company office in support of the Hong Kong pro-democracy movement.
-They demanded Disney to scrap the release of the movie Mulan.
-Its lead actress, Crystal Liu Yifei, had made pro-police comments on mainland social media in August 2019 which had caused a backlash on Western social media including Twitter.
-The protest group stated that Mulan, a legendary female warrior, represented freedom of oppression, and should not be played by someone who "contributed to suppressing the people of Hong Kong".

 2 July

 International responses

 The United States Congress unanimously passed the Hong Kong Autonomy Act after Senate approval seven days earlier, on 25 June.

 The Australian government began drafting a Hong Kong safe haven pathway for pro-democracy Hong Kong protesters.
 Australian Prime Minister Scott Morrison stated that offering support to threatened Hong Kong people was "very consistent with who we are as a people and very consistent practically with the views that we've expressed."